Fraine History, Family Crest & Coats of Arms

 The surname Fraine was first found in Shropshire where they held a family seat as Lords of the Manor.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the 13th century when they held estates in that shire.

-Important Dates for the Fraine family
+Early History of the Fraine family

 This web page shows only a small excerpt of our Fraine research.
 Another 142 words (10 lines of text) covering the years 1350, 1455, 1487, 1510, 1600, 1140 and 1172 are included under the topic Early Fraine History in all our PDF Extended History products and printed products wherever possible.